AbdAllahKhodeir/iOS101-PreWork/README.md

 Submitted by: **AbdAllah Khodeir**

-**Color Picker** is an app that displays information about me, my name, my school, and my desired role, and also has a button that randomly changes the background color.
+**Random Background** is an app that displays information about me, my name, my school, and my desired role, and also has a button that randomly changes the background color.

 Time spent: **2** hours spent in total